sjwabh/SamRadOnc/prostate.md

 /MDT Metastasis-Directed Therapy in AcP
+(I believe jury is still out regarding this.
+New trial is studying this: )

  phase 2 METANOVA trial (NCT06150417), which will evaluate metastasis-directed radiotherapy in patients with de-novo oligometastatic prostate cancer treated with long-term androgen deprivation therapy in the STAMPEDE trial, will soon be enrolling patients.